What Type of Gmail Fax Number Is The Best One for You?

 Most services only offer local and toll-free dedicated numbers for free, and for most businesses, this is absolutely fine.
 Vanity numbers (those numbers you see like 1-800 CALL US NOW) often require an extra fee and are subject to availability in your area.
-As an additional alternative, you can port your current fax number and move it to the Internet to be capable of sending Gmail fax or another email of your choice.
+As an additional alternative, you can port your current fax number and move it to the Internet to be capable of faxing from Gmail or other email of your choice.
 You can check out our detailed article on this topic here.
 This service is known as “fax number porting” and is often offered for free when creating a new account.

 Toll-Free Fax Numbers

 These are numbers that are accessible with free calls.
 Toll-free numbers were first introduced in 1967 by AT&T with the 1-800 prefix, and since then, they have been adopted by millions of businesses in the United States.
 Just in 2008, it was estimated that more than 23 million companies used toll-free numbers, and many of them more than one!
 Why are they so popular?
 Well, they are easily remembered, and that’s something every marketing department loves.
 You can easily recognize them by the number prefix.
 The most common one is 800, but they can also have the following prefixes: 888, 877, 866, 855 and 844.

 A toll-free fax number is preferred by businesses because it allows customers to reach them quickly without having to spend any money on a call.
 Instead the call is forwarded and any charge is assumed by you or your company.
-You can learn more about toll-free numbers on this link at Howstuffworks.com.
+You can learn more about toll-free numbers on https://en.wikipedia.org/wiki/Toll-free_telephone_number .
 The article is a little bit technical, but if you are interested in finding out more about this technology is an interesting read!

 Local Fax Numbers